 11. The non-transitory computer-readable storage medium of claim 9, having further computer-executable instructions to perform:

-- exchanging a set of predefined logon information with the at least one device; and - establishing a bridged connection and transmitting connection request packets according to the received logon information.
+- at least one device; and - establishing a bridged connection and transmitting connection request packets according to the received logon information.

 12. A non-transitory computer-readable storage medium having computer-executable instructions that when executed via a processor perform: